-Pneumonia in the Elderly
+Pneumonia in Seniors

-We also focus on community-acquired pneumonia, which is a type of pneumonia that occurs in large populations of elderly people, such as in a hospital, an assisted living facility, or even in an apartment complex.
+We also focus on community-acquired pneumonia, which is a type of pneumonia that occurs in large populations of seniors, such as in a hospital, an assisted living facility, or even in an apartment complex.

-A simple Google search for that question makes us think that an elderly person can recover from pneumonia in in as little as two weeks but it may take two months or longer to recover completely.
+A simple Google search for that question makes us think that an older person can recover from pneumonia in in as little as two weeks but it may take two months or longer to recover completely.

 A study that appeared in the Patient Related Outcome Measures Journal shed some light on the vast difference between a short recovery and a long one.

 As with many diseases and illnesses, the signs and symptoms vary from one person to the next and may mimic other disorders too.
-In general terms, the following are common signs and symptoms of pneumonia in the elderly.
-[2
+In general terms, the following are common signs and symptoms of pneumonia in the elderly.2

-- Confusion – In elderly people, pneumonia can cause confusion or disorientation.
+- Confusion – In older adults, pneumonia can cause confusion or disorientation.
 They may complain about having a hard time thinking or seem addled when trying to explain or do things that are normally not challenging for them.
 This type of symptom mimics other diseases such as dementia and can be a result of medications so it is hard to diagnose pneumonia based on this symptom.
 However, any change in mental status should be reported to a doctor or in a facility, to a medical professional, such as the charge nurse.

 - A Productive Cough – Typically, moist and wet sounding coughs that produce phlegm.
 You may also hear audible wheezing as the person inhales and exhales.
 These symptoms also mimic the common cold and the flu.
-The general rule of thumb is that a cold with a fever should be evaluated, especially for the elderly.
+The general rule of thumb is that a cold with a fever should be evaluated, especially for seniors.

 - Fever – There are various types of pneumonia and some may only produce a low-grade fever in the 99°F – 100°F range while others may produce fevers above 101°F. Fevers often include sweating and shaking, both of which is the body’s natural response to being overheated.
 A fever that lasts more than 24 hours should be evaluated.

 - Chest Pain and Rib Pain – Pneumonia can be painful on a couple of levels.
 First, there is often rib pain because of the chronic coughing.
-In the elderly, heavy coughing can fracture ribs and potentially cause spinal problems, such as slipped disk and vertebra alignment issues.
+In older adults, heavy coughing can fracture ribs and potentially cause spinal problems, such as slipped disk and vertebra alignment issues.
 In addition, the added fluid in the lungs means that people either have to pant or take deep breaths and breathing deeply can be painful.Rapid breathing or panting is a serious symptom and should be evaluated immediately.
 Generally, it means that the surface area of the lungs are covered and the remaining lung tissue must do more work to supply vital organs with oxygen.
 This often coincides with pale and clammy skin.
 Panting is a sign of many life-threatening illnesses such as heart attack, congestive heart failure, and shock.
 These symptoms should always be evaluated immediately.

 - Fever, which is heat, burns a lot of energy just like a furnace.
 The higher the heat setting the more fuel it burns.
 There is a lot of physical labor with pneumonia too.
 Coughing, rapid breathing, and the struggle to do anything all take up a vast amount of energy.
 That energy drain can rob the immune system of the energy it needs to do its job.The lack of oxygen also contributes to fatigue.
 As the body shuttles oxygen to the most important organs it leaves the muscles starved and weak.
-This weakened state puts elderly people at risk for compound injuries, such as falling, broken hips, and sprains.As mentioned, the symptoms of pneumonia vary from one person to the next and change based on the health level of the person who is inflicted.
+This weakened state puts older adults at risk for compound injuries, such as falling, broken hips, and sprains.As mentioned, the symptoms of pneumonia vary from one person to the next and change based on the health level of the person who is inflicted.
 Those with chronic disease have the hardest time, but pneumonia can be deadly even in the healthiest of our elders.

 According to the Centers for Disease Control (CDC) around a million people in the United States go to the doctor or an emergency room for treatment of pneumonia.
 Of those who seek treatment, 50,000 die each year.
-[3

-How is Pneumonia in the Elderly Treated?
+How Is Pneumonia in Seniors Treated?

 For most adults, antibiotics are used to treat pneumonia.
 For those who are more fragile or who have other health issues, inpatient treatment is required.
 This can mean being admitted to the ICU, being intubated and placed on a respirator, and having advanced breathing treatments with pneumonia-specific medications.
 It can also mean all of these treatment options.